Carl Ludvig Engel

-Carl Ludvig Engel, or Johann Carl Ludwig Engel (3 July 1778 – 14 May 1840), was a German architect whose most noted work can be found in Helsinki, which he helped rebuild.
+Carl Ludvig Engel or Johann Carl Ludwig Engel (3 July 1778 – 14 May 1840) was a German architect whose most noted work can be found in Helsinki, which he helped rebuild.
 His works include most of the buildings around the capital's monumental centre, the Senate Square and the buildings surrounding it.
-The buildings are Helsinki Cathedral, The Senate (now the Palace of the Council of State), the City of Helsinki Town Hall, and the library and the main building of Helsinki University.
+The buildings are Helsinki Cathedral, The Senate (now the Palace of the Council of State), the Helsinki City Hall, and the library and the main building of Helsinki University.

 Biography

 Carl Ludvig Engel was born in 1778 in Charlottenburg, Berlin, into a family of bricklayers.
 It was probably as a bricklayer apprentice that he first came in contact with his future profession as an architect.
 He trained at the Berlin Institute of Architecture after which he served in the Prussian building administration.
 The stagnation caused by Napoleon's victory over Prussia in 1806 forced him and other architects to find work abroad.
-In 1808 he applied for the position as town architect of Tallinn, Estonia.
+In 1808, he applied for the position as town architect of Tallinn, Estonia.
 He got the job and in this way came into the vicinity of St. Petersburg and its neoclassical Empire style.
 Finland was also close by and was soon to experience a new governmental phase as a Grand Duchy under Russian rule.

 Engel started working in Tallinn in 1809, but just after a few years he was forced to move on again because of a lack of assignments.
 From this period in Estonia, a palace on Kohtu street 8 in Tallinn survives (today housing the Estonian Chancellor of Justice) and, possibly, Kernu manor.

-From 1814 to 1815 he worked for a businessman in Turku, Finland, and this way he came in contact with Johan Albrecht Ehrenström, who led the project of rebuilding Helsinki.
+From 1814 to 1815, he worked for a businessman in Turku, Finland, where he came in contact with Johan Albrecht Ehrenström, who led the project of rebuilding Helsinki.
 The city had just been promoted to be the new capital of the new Grand Duchy of Finland.
-Ehrenström was searching for a talented architect to work at his side and this meeting proved to be decisive for Carl Ludvig Engel's future career.
+Ehrenström was searching for a talented architect to work by his side and this meeting proved to be decisive for Carl Ludvig Engel's future career.
 At this stage Engel did not however stay in Finland.
 In March 1815 he travelled to St. Petersburg where he got private employment.